- In the Garden

-Gunnera manicata is native to the Serra do Mar mountains of southeastern Brazil.
-It is a thick, prickly stemmed perennial, producing tiny flowers in dense, cone-like inflorescences in early summer looking like 'a cross between a vast fleshy fir cone and a fertility symbol, on which the small seeds ripen inside bright orange fruits.
-In Britain and Canada, its dormant buds can be damaged by late-spring frosts so plants are protected from these frosts by a mulch of old leaves from the previous season.
-The plants grow to their largest in proximity to open water.
+G. manicata is native to southeastern Brazil.
+It is a thick, prickly stemmed perennial, producing tiny flowers in dense, cone-like inflorescences in early summer.
+The small seeds ripen into bright orange fruits.
+In our Garden, its dormant buds can be damaged by late-spring frosts so plants are protected by a mulch of old leaves from the previous season.
+The plants grow largest near open water.

 Dinosaur Food anyone?
 Imagine a tasty snack of Manicata Salad!
 Delicious if you are a hungry Sauropod!